 Streaked Hair is the New Trend

-A recent survey done by an electrical manufacturer showed that about 70 per cent of all women use hair colouring products regularly.
-Many of these women love to streak their hair because it is such a simple way to perk up and improve their own hair colour.
+A recent survey done by an electrical manufacturer showed that about 70 percent of all women use hair coloring products regularly.
+Many of these women love to streak their hair because it is such a simple way to perk up and improve their own hair color.
 The 'just back from the beach' look is especially popular.
 The look mimics the delightful effects of ample sun shine on hair.
-Today’s streaks are no longer uniformly coloured as they used to be in years past.
+Today’s streaks are no longer uniformly colored as they used to be in years past.
 Streaks in various shades look a lot more natural.
-Hair colour manufacturers adapted to the new trend and developed colouring agents, which produce a variety of harmoniously balanced shades.
+Hair color manufacturers adapted to the new trend and developed coloring agents, which produce a variety of harmoniously balanced shades.
 This makes streaking your hair at home easy and fast.
 Our mini course in hair streaking is meant to help you find the right streaking technique for your hair.

 Streaks Setting Highlights

 Highlights are usually to various degrees bleached strands of hair.
 Highlights look good in hair of any color and have the advantage of not exposing the entire hair to bleach.
 Right now, celebrities like to look as if they had just returned from a beach vacation.
 Highlights in their hair tend to suggest that without looking artificial.
 To create this effect they paint the highlights into their hair using a brush.
 This method avoids abrupt color changes and therefore produces a natural look.

 Streaks Setting Lowlights

 Lowlights are the opposite of highlights.
 Darker strands of hair add depth and glow to hair.
 Originally, lowlights were developed for graying hair.
 The darker color was painted onto the gray strands of hair to naturally blend them into the rest of the still naturally pigmented hair.
 In the process, hair stylists recognised that they also created an optical illusion.
 The darker strands appeared to add volume to the hair.
 This is of course a bonus for everyone with thin or fine hair.